Preparing to be a competitive applicant

 Q: I am an undergraduate student and haven’t applied to medical school yet, can I talk to someone in your office?

-A: Certainly, but please understand that our area of expertise is not pre-health admissions counseling but the UF COM admissions process.
-We are happy to answer any questions about our program, policies or process that go beyond the scope of this website but cannot counsel you for successful application to medical school.
+A: The Office of MD Admissions is now offering monthly virtual chats with Admissions reps!
+We are happy to answer any questions about our program, policies and processes but please understand that our area of expertise is not general pre-health counseling but the UF COM admissions process.
+Thus, we are not the best people to guide you individually for successful application to medical school.
 If you are a current University of Florida student, or an alum, and have not previously sought assistance from the UF Pre-Health Advisors, we cannot recommend their services enough.
 Their website can be found here or you may call them at (352) 392-1521.
+If you are a current UF student, the Beyond 120 program is a great option offering coursework and hands-on experience in a variety of professional fields including medicine and healthcare.
 If you are not a UF student, please contact the advisement office at the institution you attended if you seek information on how to prepare a competitive application.
 We offer a limited direct feedback service for previous applicants who were unsuccessful in gaining admission to medical school; more information on that is below.

 Q: It’s been a while since I have been in school; does my degree/do my prerequisites expire?